openedx/edx-documentation/en_us/shared/students/sfd_proctoredexams/SFD_ProctoredExams.rst

 .. note:: Proctored exams are visible only if you are enrolled in the Verified track for your course.
-If you are not in the Verified track, you take the same exam as a timed exam, without the option to choose online proctoring.
+If you are not in the Verified track, you take the same exam as a open exam, without the option to choose online proctoring.
    If you want to be eligible to purchase academic credit for passing your course, make sure you enroll in or upgrade to the Verified track as early as possible during the course, so that you do not miss any credit